kawu/hhu-dl-materials-2019/universal-pos-deps/notes/yield.md

-However, if we quit the for loop (e.g., using "break"), even after processing all the elements, the code after the last `yield` in `yield_test` won't be executed (and, in particular, "last line" won't be printed)
+However, if we quit the for loop (e.g., using "break"), even after processing all the elements, the code after the last `yield` in `yield_test` won't be executed (and, in particular, "last line" won't be printed).
 ```python
 i = 0
 for x in yield_test(5):